 The Buttes themselves aren’t visible until you reach the trailhead parking area.
 The two stand out from Lips Bluff, ruling over the prairie, as tall as massive 20 story buildings.
 Each has a double cap of limestone, stoutly sheltering the soft sandstone of their bases, holding out against the steady erosion of the larger world.
 (They remind me of many Wyomingites I know.)

 You’ll be eager to hit the trail.
-It’s about a mile and a half to the West Butte, another half to the East one.
+It’s about a two miles to the West Butte, another half to the East one.

-The foot path takes you down through the badlands of Lips Bluff, a favorite nesting site of raptors.
+The foot path takes you across the highlands to a broad gap through the badlands of Lips Bluff, a favorite nesting site of raptors.
 Last month I watched an American Kestrel stoop upon its small prey.
 I was listening for a sonic boom but all I heard was the “killy-killy-killy” of their cry.
 A prairie falcon stared down from the West Butte.
 You may see golden eagles, ferruginous and Swainson’s hawks.

 The trail is open year ‘round but the Bluff is wisely off limits from March 1through June 30 to let the birds nest, raising their chicks in peace.